Supernatural (American TV series): The Colt

 The 1836 Colt Paterson revolver, usually referred to simply as "the Colt", was made by Samuel Colt, a paranormal hunter.
-According to legend, anything shot by this gun, using one of its thirteen original bullets, will die, including creatures normally immune to any and all weapons.
+According to legend, anything shot by this gun using one of its thirteen original bullets will die, including creatures normally immune to any and all weapons.
+The last of the original bullets is used by Dean to kill the demon Azazel in the season 2 finale "All Hell Breaks Loose: Part 2", fulfilling the Winchesters' lifelong goal.
+In the same episode, the Colt is revealed to act as the key to a Devil's Gate in Wyoming.
+In the Season 5 episode "Abandon All Hope...", the Winchester brothers attempt to kill Azazel's "father", the fallen archangel Lucifer, in the same way after replacement bullets are created, only for it to fail and Lucifer to reveal he is one of five entities in existence who cannot be killed by the Colt.

+In the series finale of The Winchesters, the Colt is given by Dean to younger alternate versions of his parents Mary and John so that they will be able to kill Azazel if they ever encounter a version of him in their universe and thus avoid the original Mary and John's dire fates.

 The gun used in the series is actually a replica Paterson modified to fire metallic cartridges.
 The gun was described as being built in 1835, before Colt made firearms, and fires metallic cartridges, which were never made to fire in a Colt revolver until 10 years after Samuel Colt's death.
 On the barrel of the gun is inscribed the Latin phrase non-timebo mala, meaning "I will fear no evil".
 On the grip is a carving of a pentagram, with much of the finish removed to give it an aged appearance.
 The prop department also has a rubber version of the Colt to be used in fight scenes for pistol-whipping.

 Ruby's knife

 Ruby possesses a mysterious and presumably magical demon-killing knife, which Kripke refers to as "a hand-to-hand version of the Colt".
 Its handle is made of elk antlers, and the knife has engravings on both sides of the blade, although the symbols are all nonsensical.
 It has been seen and used many times following its introduction in the third season.
 Creator Eric Kripke doubted that how the knife functions would ever be revealed, stating, "I like to leave some things mysterious.
 And that's likely to remain mysterious."
-However, the eighth season reveals it to be "an ancient demon-killing knife of the Kurds".
+In the Season 8 episode "As Time Goes By", the Winchester brothers' grandfather Henry Winchester, a member of the Men of Letters organization, identifies it as "an ancient demon-killing knife of the Kurds", realizing that Abaddon, a Knight of Hell, must be an unusually powerful demon since it failed to kill her.